 With experience in fields ranging from Bioagriculture to Zoology, the company will continue to benefit from the Board’s diversity of experience and opinions.

-Prior to 2013, Ms. Murrah was previously the Senior Director of Information Technology at Motorola Solutions, which had acquired her former firm, Symbol Technologies.
-Her role at Motorola Solutions included overseeing the global IT program management office, financial and supplier operations and quality assurance.
-At Symbol Technologies, Ms. Murrah held leadership positions in product line management, global account sales, corporate and marketing communications and IT.
+Before joining Applied DNA, Ms. Murrah served as Senior Director of Information Technology at Motorola Solutions following its acquisition of Symbol Technologies.
+At Symbol, Ms. Murrah held leadership roles spanning product line management, global account sales, corporate and marketing communications and IT.

 Bob Catell joined the Board of Directors in October 2016.
 He has been a member of Applied DNA’s Strategic Advisory Council since February 2016.